cloud-gov/cg-site/content/docs/ops/configuration-management.md

 - Software configuration (BOSH)
 - 18F-developed code

+*Special cases:* For changing settings that we currently cannot manage as configuration files in version control, such as GitHub repository settings and Nessus scan settings, you must first get agreement from another cloud.gov team member that the change should be made (such as over Slack or Hangouts).

 ## Where should all this configuration go?
 All configuration must be stored in GitHub using the following "Change Workflow" unless it is a _secret_.